 Mix in soy sauce, ketchup, and maple syrup.
 Bring the sauce to a simmer and then lower the heat to low.
 Cook for a couple of minutes while stirring until the sauce thickens to a ketchup-like consistency.

-Mix in heavy cream.
+Mix in heavy cream to taste.
 Pour over crispy cutlets and enjoy.